Here is our list of the top rated dog clippers available

-The following guide will take a look at three of the top rated dog clippers on the marker from three of the best, and most respected brands.
+The following guide will take a look at the top rated dog clippers on the market from the best, and most respected brands.

-By comparing the three, you should be able to get a better idea of the similarities between the appliances, some of the key differences and some other important considerations to think about when buying a pair of clippers.
+By comparing the selected clippers, you should be able to get a better idea of the similarities between the appliances, some of the key differences and some other important considerations to think about when buying a pair of clippers.

 Andis AGC Super 2-Speed Dog Clipper

 In many ways, this is quite a simple model because of its basic shape, the 2 speed motor and the 14’’ cord.
 On the one hand, this make the product accessible; on the other, there is a lack of accessories.